OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/installation/installGuide.md

 	-rw-rw-r-- 1 openolat openolat  11437266 Dez  8 14:44 apache-tomcat-9.0.40.tar.gz
 	-rw-rw-r-- 1 openolat openolat 194723798 Dez  8 14:44 OpenJDK11U-jdk_x64_linux_hotspot_11.0.9.1_1.tar.gz
 	-rw-rw-r-- 1 openolat openolat 146225737 Dez  8 14:44 openolat_1535.war

 You do not need to use the exact versions from this manual, this is just an example.
 We recommend that you use the newest version within the given major version: Java 11, Tomcat 9.
-As for OpenOlat, you will need to use a version 15.3.x or newer.
+As for OpenOlat, take the newest release please.
+If not, make sure to use a version 15.3.x or newer.
 Note that you do not need a JDK to run OpenOlat, a JRE will work as well.

 ## Prepare home directory